 Asymmetry: Some breast asymmetry naturally occurs in most women.
 Differences in terms of breast and nipple shape, size, or symmetry may also occur after surgery.
-Additional surgery may be necessary to attempt improvement of asymmetry after a breast augmentation.
+Additional surgery may be necessary to attempt improvement of asymmetry.

 Persistent Swelling (Lymphedema): Persistent swelling in the legs can occur following surgery.